tatiananantes/skills-workshops/further_javascript/module-pattern-2/INSTRUCTIONS.md

 * Do "thumbs" on the [learning objectives](README.md#learning-objectives).

 * Ask the developers to explore the `interrobangSmiley` module, then source any questions they couldn't answer.
-Don't attempt to answer there questions yet, just record them on the board.
+Don't attempt to answer their questions yet, just record them on the board.

 ## Main (30 minutes)